-It excels in travel photography, portraits, studio work, and casual shooting overall.
+It excels in travel photography, portraits, studio work, and casual shooting.
 In the category of midrange cameras, it’s a great choice for landscapes, nature, and street photography.
 Surprisingly, it’s fantastic in low-light videography.

-I would recommend considering this camera if you’re looking for:
+I would recommend considering this camera if you’re looking for the following:

 Key Features of the X-T30

 Unlike most sensors, its color filter array is X-Trans rather than Bayer.
 This means that pixels are laid out in 6×6 blocks, not 2×2.
 It’s a different layout.
 Pixels are arranged so that all lines include pixels of all three colors.